 Healthcare is one of the most exciting industries for digital transformation.
 In recent years, our consultants have helped several healthcare organizations shift their focus to preventive care and patient outcomes.
 Companion apps have helped users with self-diagnosis, allowing them to seek proactive treatment.
 Many healthcare organizations also use companion apps to help their users fight addiction.

-So, when our experts at Modus Labs were looking for their next challenge, they decided to create a healthcare proof of concept app that provides self-diagnosis.
+So, when our experts at were looking for their next challenge, they decided to create a healthcare proof-of-concept app that provides self-diagnosis.
 The project would allow our bench team to hone their skills in an industry that’s rapidly embracing digital initiatives and working towards better patient outcomes.

 Additionally, the team decided to do it all in just six weeks.